Download the Application Form

 The maximum number of participants is 26.
 A small number of observers will also be accommodated.

+Applicants must have good knowledge and experience in high performance coaching.
+High performance coaching is the coaching of high level adult hockey players and the preparation of these teams for international competition.
 Applicants must hold the highest level of coaching certification in their own country to be eligible for the course.

-The course programme will include:
+The course program will include:

 · Welcome dinner and introductory meeting